Attenborough Cricket Club: History

 In 2017 the club once again returned to the Nottinghamshire Premier League.

 The club's youth set-up provides matches, practice and coaching for boys and girls aged from 9 to 17.
 Several youngsters are currently adding to past successes with youth cricket over 30 years.
-The Club is Clubmark accredited.
+The club is Clubmark accredited.

 The continuing improvement throughout the club’s history is testimony to the efforts of a hardworking Committee, a good supporting band of ladies and a number of stalwarts past and present, including the Clarke family, Bill Evans, Michael Hammond, Geoff Gooch and Michael Dandy.
-Current Honorary Life Members are Michael Hammond, John Mangham, Ian Murray, Shirley Dandy, Mike Evans, Rod Kitching, David Williams, Keith Sperry, John Birkin, Mike Aplin, Nick & Elaine Allcoat, Alison Rees-Jones, Matt Brick, Paul & Jenny Shoemaker and Gordon Brookes from the club.
-Previous Honorary Life Members include Geoff Gooch, Gaye Clarke, Micky Dandy and Reg Simpson.
+Current Honorary Life Members are Michael Hammond, Ian Murray, Mike Evans, Rod Kitching, David Williams, Keith Sperry, John Birkin, Mike Aplin, Nick & Elaine Allcoat, Alison Rees-Jones, Matt Brick, Paul & Jenny Shoemaker and Gordon Brookes from the club.
+Previous Honorary Life Members include Geoff Gooch, Gaye Clarke, Michael & Shirley Dandy, Reg Simpson and John Mangham.

-At the start of 2012 the club, led by Nick Allcoat (Chairman) and Paul Shoemaker (Vice Chairman) embarked on an ambitious "Inclusion Project" to redevelop the pavilion and ground such that the Club became able to welcome people with disabilities and to enable the changing facilities for males / females and the clubroom / social area be much improved.
+At the start of 2012 the club, led by Nick Allcoat (chairman) and Paul Shoemaker (vice chairman) embarked on an ambitious "Inclusion Project" to redevelop the pavilion and ground such that the club became able to welcome people with disabilities and to enable the changing facilities for males / females and the clubroom / social area be much improved.
 The improvements to the pavilion that resulted owed much to the huge contribution from club volunteers and supporters from the local business community.
 The club will always hold a special memory and be indebted to those who gave their time and effort to see the planned building improvements be delivered and result in such an excellent conclusion.